PandemicResponseFramework/survey-service/README.md

   </tr>
   <tr>
     <td>app.public.url</td>
     <td>The public URL this server is available on.
-This will be used in the e-mails send to the participants in order to provide a verification, which points to the server instance.</td>
+This will be used in the e-mails send to the participants in order to provide a verification link, which points to the server instance.</td>
     <td>-</td>
   </tr>
   <tr>